foureyes/csci-ua.0480-spring2018-008/slides/17/dom.markdown

 <section markdown="block">
 ## Shortcomings

-{{ site.book_js }} mentions that there are some shortcoming with the way the DOM interface is designed.
+{{ site.vars.book_js }} mentions that there are some shortcoming with the way the DOM interface is designed.
 For example:

 * {:.fragment}the <code>childNodes</code> property of a node is not actually an array (__let's see... it has length, but what methods would we expect from an array?__&rarr;)
 	* {:.fragment} (no slice())